-Everything about Domaine du Vieux Telegraph, Chateauneuf du Pape, Rhone wine producer profile with wine tasting notes, wine and food pairing tips, best vintages, wine ratings, a history of the property, information on wine making and terroir, along with wine tasting reviews and images.
+Everything about Domaine du Vieux Telegraphe, Chateauneuf du Pape, Rhone wine producer profile with wine tasting notes, wine and food pairing tips, best vintages, wine ratings, a history of the property, information on wine making and terroir, along with wine tasting reviews and images.
 If you want to read about other important wineries and wine makers from the Rhone valley: Links to all Rhone Valley Wine Producer Profiles

 Domaine du Vieux Telegraphe History, Overview

-Henri Brunier took over managing Vieux Telegraph by the late 1940’s.
+Henri Brunier took over managing Vieux Telegraphe by the late 1940’s.
 It was Henri Brunier that was responsible for expanding their vineyards and promoting the brand outside of France.
-Beginning in 1988, the sons of Henri Brunier, Frederic Brunier and Daniel Brunier, took over management of Vieux Telegraph.
+Beginning in 1988, the sons of Henri Brunier, Frederic Brunier and Daniel Brunier, took over management of Vieux Telegraphe.

 The best vintages of Domaine du Vieux Telegraphe are: 2017, 2016, 2015, 2012, 2010, 2009, 2007, 2006, 2005, 2001, 2000, 1998, 1990, 1989 and 1978.

 Domaine du Vieux Telegraphe Vineyards, Wines, Winemaking

-Domaine du Vieux Telegraph produces 2 red Chateauneuf du Pape wines and 2 Chateauneuf du Pape white wines.
+Domaine du Vieux Telegraphe produces 2 red Chateauneuf du Pape wines and 2 Chateauneuf du Pape white wines.

 If the skins are fragile, that impacts the amount of destemming they would perform that vintage.
 The grapes are hand harvested and moved by gravity flow into the vatting room for fermentation where the young and old vines are separated and placed into short, 100 hectoliter, oak tanks for maceration and fermentation.